alexonbalangue/akeebasubs/README.md

 # Akeeba Subscriptions

 This branch contains the current, in-development version of Akeeba Subscriptions.

-This is currently work in progress.
-Expect many things to change in the first few weeks of 2014.
+If you are looking for the code you can use to build a component to use on your site please check out either the 4.x branch (Akeeba Subscriptions 4.x, Joomla!
+3.2 and later) or the 3.x branch (Akeeba Subscriptions 3.x, Joomla!
+2.5, 3.0, 3.1 and 3.2).

+# !!!
+WORK IN PROGRESS !!!

+The following instructions may not apply unless this warning has been removed

 ## Build instructions